Toma (TV series): Baretta

 Rather than recast the starring role of Toma, the show was retooled as Baretta starring Robert Blake, with violent scenes toned down.
-Baretta debuted as a mid-season replacement on ABC in early 1975.
+Baretta debuted as a midseason replacement on ABC in early 1975.

 The Rockford Files

-According to interviews on The Greatest American Hero DVD set, a writers' strike during the shooting of Toma is what indirectly led to The Rockford Files.
+According to interviews on The Greatest American Hero DVD set, a writers' strike during the shooting of Toma indirectly led to creation of The Rockford Files.
 Writer Stephen J. Cannell and his mentor Roy Huggins created the character of Jim Rockford as a way to get around an impossible schedule created by the strike.

 Reruns

-Despite having contributed to the development of the popular Baretta, reruns of Toma were never syndicated to local stations, and repeats of the show on national television post-cancellation have been rare.
+Despite having contributed to the development of the popular Baretta, reruns of Toma were never syndicated to local stations, and repeats of the show on national television after cancellation have been rare.
 Repeats of Toma aired in the late-1970s during ABC Late Night, and later on USA Network's Crimebusters in 1984–1985.
 One episode aired on TV Land in 2001.